ga4gh/vrs/docs/source/terms_and_model.rst

   * For humans, ISCN conventions MUST be used.
 Bands are denoted by the arm ("p" or "q") and position (e.g., "22", "22.3", or the symbolic values "cen", "tel", or "ter").
-If `start` and `end` are on different arms, they should correspond to the p-arm and q-arm locations respectively.
-If `start` and `end` are on the same arm, `start` should be the more centromeric position (i.e., with lower band and sub-band numbers).
+If `start` and `end` are on different arms, they SHOULD correspond to the p-arm and q-arm locations respectively.
+If `start` and `end` are on the same arm, `start` SHOULD be the more centromeric position (i.e., with lower band and sub-band numbers).

 * Prescribing the conversion of ChromosomeLocation instances to SequenceLocation instances is out-of-scope for VRS.
-When converting `start` and `end` to SequenceLocations, the positions should be interpreted as inclusive ranges that cover the maximal extent of the region.
+When converting `start` and `end` to SequenceLocations, the positions MUST be interpreted as inclusive ranges that cover the maximal extent of the region.
 Data for this operation are available at `NCBI GDP
   <https://ftp.ncbi.nlm.nih.gov/pub/gdp/>`__, `UCSC GRCh37 (hg19)